nasa-fornax/fornax-documentation/documentation/compute_environments.md

 The `Julia` environment has basic astronomy packages installed, and the environment files are available under `$LOCK_DIR/julia`.
 You can also [create your own Julia environment](https://pkgdocs.julialang.org/v1/environments/).

-For non-Python tools (e.g. `htop`, `vim` etc), they can be run directly from the terminal without a need for activating the base environment as they are included in the `PATH` by default.
+non-Python tools (e.g. `htop`, `vim` etc) can be run directly from the terminal without a need for activating the base environment as they are included in the `PATH` by default.

 (python-environments)=
 ## Python Environments